 Jock itch is more common in men than women.
 It is one of the common skin problems affecting millions of people around the world.

-- Moisture, warmth, and skin friction in groin
+• Moisture, warmth, and skin friction in the groin

-- Using bedding and towels of infected person
+• Using bedding and towels of an infected person

 Tea Tree Oil: